All your answers for

 Here is a quick list of possibly the main differences in the comparison.

-Side note: We are also working relentlessly on upgrading the main engine to modern GL which theoretically could improve the already good framerate/low lag to almost double.
+Side note: We are also working relentlessly on upgrading the main engine to modern GL which improved the already good framerate/low lag to 3-10x more fps.

-- SupCom has larger maps » or at least it takes units longer to cross a map - so BAR is more intimate
+- SupCom has larger maps » or at least it takes units longer to cross a map - BAR is more intimate and generally has a tad smaller maps

 However, this little decrease in size, as we see it, is the sweet-spot for an RTS where you want to both be in strategic-zoom and in (closer-up) tactical-zoom levels - so you can enjoy the real battles more from up-close, instead of (mainly) moving strategic icons around.